supaorg/supa/docs/dev/proposals/save-files-in-workspaces.md

 - The file’s full ID is `sha256:HASH` (lowercase hex).
 Path can be derived from ID.

 ### Files AppTree (metadata, logical folders)
-Create a dedicated `AppTree` with `appId = "files"` that holds folder and file vertices.
+Create a dedicated `AppTree` whose `appId` is a UUID like any other app tree.
+Mark it as a files tree with a root property (e.g., `appKind: 'files'` or `filesTree: true`).
 It’s a logical, browsable view; bytes live in CAS on disk.

 Default structure (date-based):
 ```